garimanagdeve1218/garimanagdeve1218/README.md

 ![image](https://github.com/user-attachments/assets/1e56210d-3824-4355-81b5-3c6d77ae5b41)

-I'm Garima, a fourth-year student and an aspiring software developer who loves turning ideas into reality through code.
-My goal is to build innovative solutions that solve real-world problems while constantly learning and growing in the process.
+I'm **Garima**, a fourth-year student and an **aspiring software developer** who loves turning ideas into reality through code.
+My goal is to build innovative solutions that solve real-world problems while constantly learning and growing in the process. <br>
-I'm currently seeking new opportunities to expand my skills and contribute to exciting projects.
+I'm **currently seeking new opportunities** to expand my skills and contribute to exciting projects.
 Check out my work below, and feel free to connect — I’m always up for a fun tech chat!🤝